roddhjav/apparmor.d/docs/development/autopkgtest.md

 **Create the test VM**

 The test VM is a VM as defined in the [Development VM](vm.md) section, with a specific cloud-init configuration for autopkgtest.
 We use the same `setup-testbed` script to prepare the VM as `autopkgtest-build-qemu`.
-In addition, we ensure the VM is built with the lastest `apparmor.d` profiles in test mode.
+In addition, we ensure the VM is built with the latest `apparmor.d` profiles in test mode.

 You can create the image, then the VM, and shut it down with: